Adrian Olivier - chair

 Eliott is currently the field officer for the Thames Discovery Programme.
 He worked for the Birmingham University Field Archaeology Unit before becoming a senior archaeologist and then going on to work as a freelance site supervisor and project manager on sites in the south-east of England.

-John Cooper – chair of the NAS publications sub-committee
+David Blackman – chair of the NAS publications sub-committee